ReversibleLogicCircuit/SizeReduction/example/README.md

 ## Results on screen
 User will see something like below on the screen.
 Detailed cost on Mixing and preprocessing comes first, and then the cost on SizeReduction comes second in each step.
+E2 entry is for exhaustive search of last 2-bit permutation.
 ```
         C0X     C1X     C2X     C3X     C4X     C5X
 P6)     0       20      4       1       0       0